 CRISP partners represent diverse stakeholders throughout the Catskill Mountain Region.

 Our mission is to promote education, prevention, early detection and control of invasive species to limit their impact on the ecosystems and economies of the Catskills.

 We are one of eight Partnerships for Regional Invasive Species Management (PRISM) in New York State.

-Above Molly Marquand, CRISP Coordinator, helps to remove Giant Hogweed in Sullivan County.
-Giant Hogweed is an invasive plant which can cause severe burns, making it one of our top priority species.
+Above: Evan Sweeney and Dan Snider treating Giant Hogweed in Sullivan County.
+Giant Hogweed is an invasive plant which can cause severe burns, making it one of our priority species to suppress.
 Click here to find out more.

 Thanks to the New York Environmental Protection Fund